gnomeby/swiss-system-chess-tournament/README.md

 * Validation round date
 * Disable delete if round have one finished game
 * Optimize queries
+* Validation game players
+* Allow game without opponent
+* Show only Round table for tournament (not all rounds)
+* Support 0.5 for bye

 #### Most difficult places:
 * Autopairing by rating during round creating